FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # DESCRIPTION

 Define the behavior of the statusbar for OxideWm.
-You can change the colors, heigth and the modules wich are displayed left and right on the statusbar.
+The config file provides the posibillity to customise the text and background color of the oxide statusbar.
-As the config file for oxide, the config for the statusbar is written in YAML.
+As same as the config file for oxide, the config for the statusbar is written in YAML.

 # FILES